 LGBTQ outdoor excursions serve as another vacation option for individuals hoping to connect with nature.
 The Venture Out Project offers different camping options to LGBTQ adults, teens and families.

-“We have the whole campground to ourselves, and we go hiking, swimming, we have campfires and facilitated discussions for the adults at night around parenting and queerness,” says Travis Clough, director of operations.
+“We have the whole campground to ourselves, and we go hiking, swimming.
+We have campfires and facilitated discussions for the adults at night, around parenting and queerness,” says Travis Clough, director of operations.

 “The idea behind the classic backpacking is really to get people out there to show them you can access the outdoors.
 We actually have all the gear.
-You can show up with your gym shorts on and your hiking boots and we’ll get you out the door,” Clough says.
+You can show up with your gym shorts on and your hiking boots, and we’ll get you out the door,” Clough says.

 “It is vital and important for families and communities to come together in such an intimate space.
-I feel like wilderness and nature provides that space through camping.
+I feel like wilderness and nature provide that space through camping.
 Nobody is on their phones.
 We are all sitting there actually talking to one another,” he says.